 Kate will work with her mentee on one element of a novel manuscript over a six-month period.
 The two goals of the mentorship are to (1) help the writer ready his/her manuscript for editorial submission and publication and (2) help the writer grow professionally.

-The applicant must be an SCBWI member, residing in Illinois, who has never traditionally published a novel.
-Online application begins June 1, 2019.
+–The applicant must be an SCBWI member, residing in Illinois, who has never traditionally published a novel for children and young adults.

 The 2019 Schedule is as follows: